SartoxOnlyGNU/MOSA-Core/Readme.md

+# How to build?
+## Inno-Setup Required
-## Build the MOSA.sln and then install Inno-Setup and double-click CreateInstaller.bat
+## Build the MOSA.sln and then double-click CreateInstaller.bat

 # A different branch from mosa/MOSA-Project